 Take-up has been slow to date due mainly to fragmented land ownership and high existing-use (rural-residential) values.
-Although we're seeing a shift in these values, ownership fragmentation is still challenging.
+Although there has been a shift in these values, ownership fragmentation is still challenging.

 This area will have significant status as a place for diverse employment as the Airport opens and the Aerotropolis evolves.